Resources - Table of Contents:

 underestimate the benefit.

-Prof. Freeman Dyson, America's most illustrious living physicist (who took over Albert Einstein's old job at Princeton),
+America's most distinguished living scientist (the man who took over Albert Einstein's old job at the IAS, in Princeton, NJ),

 agricultural yields are due to CO2 we put in the atmosphere.
 From that point of view, it's a real plus